Updated Final Roster:

 I’m sure that the final Team USA roster will not look exactly like this.
 One or two of the old-guard like Harden, Durant, Butler, PG13, or Kyrie will probably opt into playing.
 One or two of the projected guys will probably opt out due to a deep playoff run, injury, recovery, etc. Guys like Steph and Dame who are older but have never played in the Olympics maybe just don’t want to?

 This is, of course, Team USA we’re talking about here.
 They could go big or small if they have too.
-For pure small-ball point barrage Beal could easily get the start at the two and push Zion or Bam to the bench depending on minutes.
+For pure small-ball point barrage Beal could easily get the start at the two and KD could push to the five.
 They can really do whatever they want.
 We will find out how this all shakes out by late July!